Is COVID-19 Affecting Your Credit?

 With so many people experiencing financial hardship, late and even missed payments have become a “new normal” across the country.
 It’s also the type of downside that has the potential to stay around long after the Coronavirus has finally left us behind.
 But thankfully, there are certain steps you can take to help prevent these types of long-term consequences from occurring.
-You just need to keep a few key things in mind while you do it.
+You just need to keep a few key things in mind with credit report management.

 At the very least, you should check to see if you can pause or even make reduced payments for the foreseeable future to avoid missing them altogether.

 Along the same lines, even if financial assistance isn’t available, you should still try to pay what you can on all of your outstanding debt.
 If you can only make the minimum payment on your credit card, that’s okay – it’ll still prevent those late payments from showing up on your credit report, which will help preserve your score for as much as possible.